 This article may upset and possibly offend some people.
 Before I begin please understand that is NOT my intent at all.
-My sole purpose in writing this is to hopefully take away some of the negative connotations and feelings associated with a word that is used so very frequently.
+My sole purpose in writing this is to hopefully take away some of the negative connotations and feelings associated with a word that is used (too) frequently.
 If it offends you, I truly am sorry, but if it helps change someone's perspective... then I am so very grateful.
-It took me a long time to get to where I was able to feel the way I feel and to finally be able to write this so if the word Retard or Retarded offends and you do not see yourself as able to look at the issue from any other perspective I encourage you to stop reading.
+It took me a long time to get to where I was able to feel the way I feel and to finally be able to write this so if the R word offends and you do not see yourself as able to look at the issue from any other perspective I encourage you to stop reading.
 I do not want to upset or hurt anyone.
 But if you would like to see for just a moment how this word is seen by one child with special needs and her mother please read on and help me to take away this word's power.
-If you would like to share your feelings on this topic (in a thoughtful and respectful manner) even if your opinions are radically different from my own, I would love to hear them and hope you comment and share or email me at email@example.com.
+If you would like to share your feelings on this topic (in a thoughtful and respectful manner) even if your opinions are radically different from my own, I would love to hear them and hope you comment.

 When the bell finally rang, she jumped in my car and she excitedly stuttered, "Did you see us playing?"